EWA Opens Entries for 2020 Education Reporting Awards

 Journalists Working in All Media Invited to Compete

-The Education Writers Association is pleased to announce the launch of the 2019 National Awards for Education Reporting.
+The Education Writers Association is pleased to announce the launch of the 2020 National Awards for Education Reporting.
 Journalists may submit entries from 9:00 a.m.
 Eastern time on Nov.
-15 through midnight Pacific time on Dec.
-15, 2019.
+16, 2020 through 11:59 p.m.
+Pacific time on Dec.
+15, 2020.

-EWA will bestow 17 awards with $1,000 cash prizes based on the categories Audio Storytelling, Beat Reporting, Features, Investigative, News, Public Service and Visual Storytelling.
+EWA will bestow 17 awards with $1,000 cash prizes based on the categories Audio Storytelling, Beat Reporting, Features, Investigative Reporting, News, Public Service and Visual Storytelling.
 Each category includes various newsroom size divisions.

-EWA’s reporting competition aims to shine a light on the outstanding reporters who work to strengthen democracy by providing accurate and compelling news and information about the approximately 9 million Americans employed by schools of all types and levels, and the more than 70 million Americans who are trying to better themselves through formal education.
+EWA’s reporting competition aims to highlight the many outstanding reporters working to strengthen democracy by providing life-saving news and information about the approximately 9 million Americans working in education, and the more than 70 million Americans who are trying to better themselves through formal education.

 Entries will be judged on criteria that include the quality of writing and reporting, freshness and depth of insights, clarity of explanation, impact, and innovation of presentation.